 Horrific discoveries: oh, so THAT'S what's in air freshener #Nitty Gritty#odors April 13 | Cat Rocketship If you're new here, welcome!
 You'll probably also like our post about getting rid of common household smells naturally — like the ever-stank litter box.
 Crtl + click to open it in the next tab.
 Photo by jquiz.
 Used under Creative Commons license.
 You ever find yourself completely surprised about the ingredients of a household product?
 Like maybe you're watching one of those really weird Febreeze commercials in which women are apparently having a flameless candle-centric party and you think, "Well THAT's weird."
 And then your mind wanders over to, "What's IN all that stuff, anyway?"
 We should all know more about the ingredients in these products so we can make educated purchases, so when this thought struck me I dug around a little.
 I'd a hunch that air fresheners weren't all sunshine and daisies, but I was genuinely disturbed at some of the ingredients.
 The basic gist is that there are real nasties in most of the products used to mask or eliminate odors — we're talking aerosol sprays, those cone-shaped jobbies, or some of the Glade Plug-in types.
 Via Wikipedia, emphasis mine: Many air fresheners employ carcinogens, volatile organic compounds and known toxins such as phthalate esters in their formulas.
 A Natural Resources Defense Council (NRDC) study of 13 common household air fresheners found that most of the surveyed products contain chemicals that can aggravate asthma and affect reproductive development.
 The study assessed scented sprays, gels, and plug-in air fresheners.
 Independent lab testing confirmed the presence of phthalates, or hormone-disrupting chemicals that may pose a particular health risk to babies and young children, in 12 of the 14 products—including those marked 'all natural.'
 None of the products had these chemicals listed on their labels.
 Related Post What are you favorite offbeat or non-aluminum-based deodorants?
 I sweat a lot, but I try to avoid aluminum-based deodorants/antiperspirants.
 But I'm a teacher and I usually resort to Secret or something else standard...
 Read more There isn't anything illegal about this, but those pretty, flower-encrusted idyllic meadows on the cans definitely don't give you the same warning as, say, the packaging of (probably more dangerous) industrial cleaners.
 I'm sure you moms know that many doctors don't recommend exposing baby to aerosol sprays, but that was news to me.
 These products have also been documented to douse us with carcinogens.
 Hyacinths are pretty, cheap, and will lend a better fragrance to a just-not-fresh room.
 Photo by geishaboy500.
 Used under Creative Commons license.
 I don't really use air fresheners, but my husband does.
 My mom does.
 Given the number of air freshener and room sprays available in the grocery aisles, they're clearly popular.
 What can we use to refresh a room that's more natural, less icky, and way less sinus-grating?
 There were good starter alternatives suggested in Ariel's post on making your bathroom smell less like poop.
 Dale taught us how to make a natural lavender mint linen spray, too.
 But what else you got?
 Personally, I'm not terribly practiced at handling smells.
 I'm more apt to let a room STANK until someone else thinks, "Hey, I can probably fix that!"
 But when I do want to clear up a smell — kitty litter, especially — I'm a sucker for straight baking soda or charcoal.
 Responses from the comments so far RC said: A clean house will smell clean.
 If something smells then it's probably time for me to empty out the compost or garbage or clean the floors or do some laundry or open the windows.
 I don't need my house to smell of something else to smell fresh – no smell is the "smell" I go for in my home.
 Audrey said: Opening the windows often never hurts, even if it's only 10 minutes a day.
 Melissa T. said: Here's what you do: Get a crock pot.
 Buy a cooking extract of a scent you like such as coconut extract.
 Buy the biggest cheap extract you can find.
 Fill crock pot up with water.
 Pour extract in crock pot- enough so that you can smell the extract in the water about four inches away.
 Put crock pot lid on.
 Turn it on high until the lid gets really steamy (or you lift the lid and steam comes rising out.)
 Tilt lid.
 Keep it on high or turn it on low.
 It's up to you, really.
 Littleteacup said: I add a few drops of lavender oil to the water when I mop the floor or wash the surfaces in my house.
 It's a nice, completely natural way to make the house smell clean and fresh.
 Lex said: If you have carpet or area rugs, is to sprinkle a little bit of cinnamon or other spice on the carpet just before you vacuum.
 Ivriniel: The Airsponge does wonders!
 Don't be shy: add your smell-killing trick to the comments!
+Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Cat Rocketship I was the Managing Editor of Offbeat Home for a year and a half.
 I have a rich Internet life and also a pretty good real life.
 Hobbies include D&D, Twitter, and working on making our household more self-reliant.
 I also draw things.
-PREVIOUS Teaching old texts new tricks by turning books into planters NEXT How offbeat occupants can challenge their conservative neighbors’ assumptions Show/Hide comments [ 125 ] Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+PREVIOUS Get your teen back into reading (and get to know them better in the process!)
+NEXT What can we do to get our pets ready for a new kid in the house?
+Show/Hide comments [ 125 ] Join the conversation Cancel Reply Your email address will not be published.
+Required fields are marked * Comment Participate in this conversation via email No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.